dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1355: Negotiate equitable benefit-sharing from resources used.
+### T1355: Fair mechanisms ensure local compensation for resource use.

 |Support|
 |---|